dingjy94/FrontEndInterviewPrepare/src/dom/dom.md

 `node.removeChild(child)`
 - return removed child node
 - The removed child node still exists in memory, but is no longer part of the DOM.
-Use varaible to keep object reference so it can be reused.
+Use variable to keep object reference so it can be reused.
 - If not keep reference, it will immediately become unusable and irretrievable, and will usually be automatically deleted from memory after a short time.
 - 2 different errors:
   - `Uncaught NotFoundError: Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.`: child existing on the DOM